-1. Almonds help in maintaining a good heart health
+- Almonds help in maintaining a good heart health.

-3. Antioxidant vitamins, protective vitamin A help in keeping the skin supple.
+- Antioxidant vitamins and protective vitamin A help in keeping the skin supple.

-5. Are almonds good for weight loss?
+- Are almonds good for weight loss?
 A BIG yes!
-Good fats coupled with dietary fibre make almond one of the best bets for weight loss
+Good fats coupled with dietary fibre make almond one of the best bets for weight loss.

-6. Almond is full of vitamins and minerals like magnesium making it a great food for the hair.
+- Almond is full of vitamins and minerals like magnesium, making it a great food for the hair.

 They provide an array of essential nutrients and powerful phyto-chemicals such as Vitamin E, monounsaturated fatty acids, essential amino acids, fiber, biotin, potassium, magnesium, and manganese.

-To uncover all the almond health benefits and almond nutrition, they need to be soaked overnight or for 8 hours before consumption.
+While raw almonds offer one kind of nutritional benefits, soaked almonds provides a different kind of nutrition.
+To uncover all the health benefits and nutrition of almonds, they need to be soaked overnight or for 8 hours before consumption.

 Still wondering how to incorporate almond nutrition in your diet?
 Ask a Truweight Nutritionist for FREE!
 Click on the link and get started.